Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

     <img src=".//media/image44.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-## Create an IoT Central Application for your Device
+## Create an IoT Central Application

 IoT Central allows you to create an application dashboard to monitor the telemetry and take appropriate actions based on customized rules.

-1. Create an IoT Central application by using the existing application template provided for the PIC-IoT Wx Development Board [PIC-IoT Application Template](https://apps.azureiotcentral.com/build/new/1f71e467-74da-4554-8444-c650de86e4df)
+1. Create a custom IoT Central application by starting with an existing [Microchip IoT Development Board Template](https://apps.azureiotcentral.com/build/new/bc6e29a0-963d-45e1-9037-b0e780e3943f) (if there is a problem with loading the template, refer to the [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) section to create your IoT Central application from scratch)

-2. Review the settings for your IoT Central application (refer to [Create an Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) for additional details).
-Click the `Create` button to save your application
+2. Review and select the settings for your IoT Central application (refer to [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) for additional guidance on selecting the settings for your application).
+When finished configuring all the settings, click the `Create` button to save your application

 3. Create an X.509 enrollment group for your IoT Central application.
 Open your IoT Central application and navigate to `Administration` in the left pane and select `Device connection`